 Winter is generally sunny, and Almeria offers the warmest winter daytime temperatures in Spain, although winter nights can be chilly, although frost is very rare on the coast.

 Flights to Almeria Airport are available from a few UK airports including Gatwick (Easyjet), Stansted (Ryanair) and Manchester (Monarch).
 Almeria Airport is located just 9 km from the city centre.
-Murcia Airport is around a 2 hour drive to the north of Almeria, and Malaga is around a 2 and a half hour drive to the east.
+Murcia Airport (Corvera) is around a 2 hour drive to the north of Almeria, and Malaga is around a 2 and a half hour drive to the east.

 If you require a larger vehicle, Blue Valley Car Hire provide 9 seat self-drive minibus rental at airports throughout Europe.